 The CCRT is a partnership between the city of Anaheim and our nonprofit homeless outreach partner City Net, approved by the City Council in late 2020.

-The team works 7 a.m. to 9 p.m., seven days a week and is made up of outreach workers, mental health clinicians, nurse practitioners and plain-clothes, private security.
+The team works 7 a.m. to 9 p.m., seven days a week and is made up of outreach workers, mental health clinicians, nurse practitioners and plain-clothes, private safety officers.

 The team also manages a dedicated, live call center to answer calls from residents and businesses related to homeless concerns, as well as calls redirected from the police dispatch line.